Mapping cone formula in Heegaard Floer homology and Dehn surgery on knots in $S^3$: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Tye Lidman, Jake Rasmussen, Andr\'as Juh\'asz, Marc Lackenby and Duncan McCoy for their very valuable suggestions and comments on the earlier drafts of this paper (Tye Lidman, in particular, suggested that Theorem \ref{thm:alternating} could be proven using techniques of this paper).
 I am also very grateful to Marco Marengon, Tom Hockenhull and V.S.Pyasetkii for many important comments on the structure and presentation of this paper.
-This paper greatly benefitted from a visit to the University of Texas at Austin, and many interesting and enlightening conversations that I had there.
-For this opportunity I am very thankful to the Doris Chen Award, and the help of my supervisor Dorothy Buck.
+This paper greatly benefited from a visit to the University of Texas at Austin, and many interesting and enlightening conversations that I had there.
+For this opportunity, I am very thankful to the Doris Chen Award, and the help of my supervisor Dorothy Buck.
 I am particularly grateful to Dorothy for her continued encouragement and support over the course of my Ph.D. studies.
+Finally, I would like to thank the referee for helpful comments on the drafts of this paper.